Worth the price of admission

-Last time we updated this list, we had to specifically refer to "Fortnite: Battle Royale" to distinguish it from its horde-mode predecessor.
+Once, we had to specifically refer to "Fortnite: Battle Royale" to distinguish it from its horde-mode predecessor.
 I hardly think that's necessary now.

 In the ensuing year, Fortnite's become the largest game in the world, boasting 250 million registered accounts and a peak of 10.8 million concurrent players.
 It's so big, it forced Sony to consider crossplay between the PlayStation and other platforms.
 It hosted a virtual concert attended by millions.
 It even earned enough to allow Epic to open its own Steam competitor, and dole out plenty of money for exclusive games on top.
 It's a force of nature.

 And it's still going.
 Epic continues to update the game at a prodigious rate, changing the map, the guns, the skins, the emotes, the core mechanics, basically everything on a regular basis.
 At its core Fortnite is still a battle royale with a building component, but Epic's live-service treatment is the real story here.

 It's been five years or so since I first wrote this list, and MOBAs (Multiplayer Online Battle Arenas) have waned a bit in popularity—but not that much.
 You don't hear about them as often, and the cash-grab clones have mostly moved to battle royales.
 That said, MOBAs still have a staggering number of users, and Dota 2 maintains the record for the largest esports prize pool ever, with The International 8 featuring a prize pool of $25.5 million in 2018.
 It’s huge.